robotfpv/web-whatsapp-bot/README.md

 ### Instructions

--Click here to download [python3](https://www.python.org/downloads/).
+*Click here to download [python3](https://www.python.org/downloads/).
--Install python3 on your operating system.
+*Install python3 on your operating system.
--Now get the chrome driver from here.
+*Now get the chrome driver from here.
 Make sure you have installed Chrome on your PC.
--Install selenium on python3 on using
+*Install selenium on python3 on using

   `install selenium`

--Important: Place the chrome driver with the script(both should be in the same folder).
+*Important: Place the chrome driver with the script(both should be in the same folder).
--Copy the code to your IDE (we used Sublime Text 3)
+*Copy the code to your IDE (we used Sublime Text 3)